Typesense MCP server

 npx @michaellatman/mcp-get@latest install typesense-mcp-server

-To use the Typesense MCP Server with Claude Desktop, you'll need to update your Claude Desktop configuration file:
+To use the Typesense MCP Server with Claude Desktop, you need to add it to Claude's configuration file:

 Configuration File Location